milfeld/benchpro/doc/source/01_user_guide.rst

-BenchPro User Guide
+New User Guide
 -------------------

-This guide explains how to use BenchPRO to build one of the available applications, run a benchmark and capture the result.
+This guide explains how to use BenchPRO to build one of the provided applications, run a benchmark and capture the result.
 If you have not yet setup BenchPRO for your user account, refer to the :ref:`user_setup` page.

 Build an Application
 ====================

-This section will walk you through building your first application with BenchPRO using an included application profile.
+This section will walk you through installing the LAMMPS application.

-1. List all available applications and benchmarks with:
+#.
+List all available applications and benchmark profiles with:
 .. code-block::

     benchpro -a

 #.
 Install LAMMPS:
 .. code-block::

     benchpro -b lammps

 #.
 List applications currently installed:
 .. code-block::

     benchpro -la

-You will see that LAMMPS is labelled as `DRY RUN` because `dry_run=True` in `$BP_HOME/settings.ini` by default.
+You will see that LAMMPS is labelled as :code:`DRY RUN` because :code:`dry_run=True` in :code:`$BP_HOME/settings.ini` by default.
 Therefore BenchPRO generated a LAMMPS compilation script but did not submit it to the scheduler to execute the build process.
+This is useful for testing and troubleshooting a task without impacting the system schedyler.
 You can obtain more information about your LAMMPS deployment with:
 .. code-block::

     benchpro -qa lammps

-You can examine the build script `build.batch` located in the `build_prefix` directory.
-Submit your LAMMPS compilation script to the scheduler manually, or
+You can examine the build script (by default named :code:`build.job`) located in the :code:`build_prefix` directory.
+You can now submit this LAMMPS compilation script to the scheduler manually, or
 #.
 Remove the dry_run build:
 .. code-block::

     benchpro -da lammps

 #.
 Overload the default 'dry_run' value and rebuild LAMMPS with:
 .. code-block::

-    benchpro -b lammps o dry_run=False
+    benchpro -b lammps -o dry_run=False

 #.
-Now check the details and status of your LAMMPS compilation job with:
+Check the details and status of your LAMMPS compilation again with:
 .. code-block::

     benchpro -qa lammps

-In this example, parameters in `$BP_HOME/config/build/lammps.cfg` were used to contextualize the build template `$BP_HOME/templates/build/lammps.template` and produce a job script.
+In this example, parameters in :code:`$BP_HOME/config/build/lammps.cfg` were used to contextualize the build template `$BP_HOME/templates/build/lammps.template` and produce a job script.
 Parameters for the job, system architecture, compile time optimizations and a module file were automatically generated.
 You can load your LAMMPS module with `ml lammps`.
 For each application that is built, a 'build_report' is generated in order to preserve metadata about the application.
 This build report is referenced whenever the application is used to run a benchmark, and also when this application is captured to the database.
 You can manually examine this report in the application directory or by using the `--queryApp / -qa` flag.

 Run a Benchmark